The Anonymous Story of Robert Muir, the Cairo Hotel Manager from the 1910s

 Blaine Mansion (1900)

-Explore the history of the Blaine Mansion at the turn of the century, built in 1881 and former home of James G. Blaine, former Speaker of the House, Senator, and twice the Secretary of State.
-See a color photo and what the area looks like today.
+The house was built in 1881 and was the home of James G. Blaine, former Speaker of the House, Senator, and twice the Secretary of State.
+His LinkedIn resume would look pretty sweet.

 If Walls Could Talk: Kramerbooks and Afterwords Cafe